KilledByAPixel/JSONCrush/README.md

-# JSONCrush - Compress JSON into URI friendly strings
+# JSONCrush - Compress JSON into URL friendly strings

 This simple system allows for excellent compression of uri encoded JSON strings using the JSCrush algorithm.